Graphene Sponge Offers Lithium Sulphur Battery Hope

 Our world is, increasingly, a world that’s powered by batteries.
-From the phones in our pocket to the cars we drive to and from work, batteries are becoming an ever more essential part of modern life.
+From the phones in our pockets to the cars we drive to and from work, batteries are becoming an ever more essential part of modern life.

 However, current battery technologies are far from perfectly designed for the task.
-The very best lithium-ion (Li-Ion) batteries currently offer around 300 watt-hours per kg, with a theoretical maximum of around 350 watt-hours per kg.
+The best lithium-ion (Li-Ion) batteries currently offer around 300 watt-hours per kg, with a theoretical maximum of around 350 watt-hours per kg.

 That limitation may have been overcome, however, if a breakthrough from researchers at the Chalmers University of Technology in Sweden can be replicated.

 The idea is for a porous, sponge-like aerogel made from graphene oxide, which would act as a free-standing electrode in the battery cell, allowing for better and higher sulphur utilisation.

 Lithium sulphur batteries combine cathode and electrode into a single liquid, rather than separate liquids, as traditional batteries demand.
 This saves weight and offers faster charging and better power capabilities, but it’s proven hard to make stable, which is where the aerogel comes into play.